Olical/conjure/README.md

 Here's how you would install and compile using [vim-plug][], it's easy enough to translate this to your favourite plugin manager.

+> Note: This tag isn't published yet, you could use the latest commit or master if you're feeling brave.

 ```viml
 Plug 'Olical/conjure', { 'tag': 'v0.4.0', 'do': 'make compile', 'for': 'clojure', 'on': 'ConjureAdd'  }
 ```